jocooper2018/portfolio/README.md

 A personal portfolio website to showcase projects, writing, and résumé.
 Built for speed, accessibility, and easy maintenance.

+## Access

+The website is online at <https://jocooper2018.github.io/portfolio/>.

 ## Features

 - Responsive, accessible layout